 The best way to answer the question "What’s the cheapest energy plan for me?" is to run an energy comparison that allows you to enter your usage details.
 This will help you find the best gas and electric plans for you.

-- Property - a small property, for example a 1 or 2 bedroom flat
+- Property - a small property, for example a one or two bedroom flat

 - Lifestyle - employed full time, spends little time at home